TalTech-IVAR-Lab/ubuntu-desktop-docker/README.md

 Dockerized Ubuntu Desktop environment with RDP and SSH access used by [TalTech IVAR Lab][taltech_ivar_lab].
 Primarily intended as a base image for our [ROS Desktop][ros_desktop_github] images.

+## Why and how

-> 💡 To know how this project was created and why it is useful, please read our [Motivation doc][docs_motivation].
+Learn why this project was created and how it is useful by reading our [Motivation doc][docs_motivation].

 ## What's included